Danacus/k8-scalar/docs/tutorial.md

 The tutorial provides a number of bash scripts to demonstrate the usage of K8-Scalar, These scripts contain environment variables which should be self-declarative.

-  * `${MyRepository}` = the name of the Docker repository of the customized experiment-controller image (based on Scalar).
-Create in advance an account for the ${MyRepository} repository at https://hub.docker.com/.
+  * `${my_repository}` = the name of the Docker repository of the customized experiment-controller image (based on Scalar).
+Create in advance an account for the ${my_repository} repository at https://hub.docker.com/.
 In the context of this tutorial, all experiments from the paper are stored in the t138 repository at docker hub.
   * `${my_experiment}` = the name of the directory under `${k8_scalar_dir}` where code and data of your current experiment is stored
   * `${my_username}`= your username that also corresponds with the name of your relative homedir